CubeCoders/AMP/GenericModuleTemplates/Unturned/README.md

 Step 6 - Stop the instance once again, from the ADS panel (this will stop the Unturned server too).

-Step 7 - Using the File Manager, FTP or another appropriate method, edit `GenericXX/U3DS/1110390/Servers/<YourServerName>/Rocket/Rocket.config.xml` so that in the RCON line:
+Step 7 - Using the File Manager, SFTP or another appropriate method, edit `GenericXX/U3DS/1110390/Servers/<YourServerName>/Rocket/Rocket.config.xml` so that in the RCON line:

 - `Enabled` is set to "true"
 - `Port` is set to the port number that you specified for `App.RemoteAdminPort` in step 1